What Are Holding Deposits? + When to Charge Them

 Here's what you need to know:

+Most states do not have a clear holding deposit law.
 If you decide to hold onto an application's holding deposit, be careful.

 Holding deposit laws are not consistent or clear across state lines like other landlord-tenant laws.

 Even finding out what your state's policies are on holding deposits can be tough, which makes getting in trouble for the wrong holding deposit practices even easier.
+In most states it's easy for tenants to file a small claim to recoup their holding deposit.
+It's entirely possible that a (once) prospective tenant may request a refund of their holding deposit even if they backed out of their agreement.

 In most states, filing a claim in small claims court doesn't cost them anything.
-However, handling the disagreement-- even if you're right and have documentation to prove it-- may not be worth it.
+However, handling the disagreement—even if you're right and have documentation to prove it—may not be worth it.

 Instead, it's common for landlords who choose to use holding deposits to refund them in most cases even if the applicant decides to back out.

-Protect Yourself with Holding Deposits
+Ready to Protect Your Rental Business with Holding Deposits

-Determining whether to charge a holding deposit-- and how much you charge-- is entirely up to you.
+Determining whether to charge a holding deposit—and how much you charge—is entirely up to you.

-However, it's important to take steps to protect yourself-- and your investment-- as a landlord.
+However, it's important to take steps to protect yourself—and your investment—as a landlord.

 One of the best ways to protect yourself from lost rental income is to take advantage of Apartment List's massive community of renters.